jbrucker/currency-converter/README.md

 * `\d+` - match one or more digits.
 * `([A-Z]{3})` - match 3 letters A-Z and save the result in a *match group* that can be retrieved later. `(...)` defines a match group inside a pattern.

 Suppose the data we want to search is in a String variable named `data`.
-To create a regex to match the data use:
+To create a regex to match exchange rates use:
 ```java
 String regex = "\"USD([A-Z]{3})\":\\s*(\\d*.\\d+)";
 Pattern pattern = Pattern.compile(regex);
 Matcher matcher = pattern.matcher(data);
 ```
-The `Matcher` object is used to match a Pattern to a String (data).
+The `Matcher` object matches a Pattern to a String (data).
 `Matcher` has 3 methods to perform matching: `matches()`, `find()`, and `find(int offset)`.

 We want to find many exchange rates in the data by matching the the pattern many times.
 So use `matcher.find(offset)`: